sandesh164/nec_coding_test/README.md

 -Index.php is the main file in the repository which redirects to sign up page.

+-.php extenison has been removed using .htaccess file.
+So we can use urls without .php at the end.

--Once the setup is done, enter the url ex: http://localhost/nec_coding_test/index
+-Once the setup is done, enter the url ex: [http://localhost/nec_coding_test/index] OR [http://localhost/nec_coding_test/views/user_registration]

 -Sign up page will be displayed where user can register using email, password and image.